 Leveraging is how much you are able to borrow to acquire a property in comparison to its value.
 To calculate leverage, you’ll need to know the loan to value ratio, which is simply dividing the amount you are financing by the value of the property.
 It is all about acquiring more property for less money out of pocket.
 While it can offer big rewards, it can be risky.

-Before buying investment real estate in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area using a leveraging strategy, be sure to properly educate yourself, and turn to the professionals if you have any questions about how it all works.
+Before buying investment real estate in North Carolina & New Jersey using a leveraging strategy, be sure to properly educate yourself, and turn to the professionals if you have any questions about how it all works.

 What You Can Gain

-When you use leverage to buy real estate in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area, you will be able to acquire an investment property that you would not have been able to purchase outright on your own.
+When you use leverage to buy real estate in North Carolina & New Jersey, you will be able to acquire an investment property that you would not have been able to purchase outright on your own.
 You will be able to put little to no money down on a property, quickly expanding your potential for a strong return.
 Let’s say you buy a house for $300k, putting 20% down or 60k.
 You could have also invested that 60k in land or a mobile home, owning it outright.
 As the property appreciates, would you rather gain 5% on a 300k property or a 60k property?

 When done correctly, leveraging is an excellent way to generate big returns.
 Just keep your eye on the market and do get in over your head.
 Keep your eye on how your property is performing as it may not be reflective of what is happening in your local market.
 With a strong plan, a well thought out budget, and a plan should the market start to turn, savvy investors can use leveraging to their benefit, building an enviable portfolio faster than you may think!

-When looking for an investment property in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area, its important to focus on the cash flow, the potential for equity appreciation, and the ability to easily find high-quality, long-term tenants.
+When looking for an investment property in North Carolina & New Jersey, its important to focus on the cash flow, the potential for equity appreciation, and the ability to easily find high-quality, long-term tenants.
 Once you see what is possible, it can be easy to quickly acquire more properties than you are ready to manage.
-It is very important to take your time and never stop learning about investment real estate in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area.
+It is very important to take your time and never stop learning about investment real estate in North Carolina & New Jersey.

 What Is At Risk

-When you use other people’s money to buy investment real estate in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area, it can come at a cost.
+When you use other people’s money to buy investment real estate in North Carolina & New Jersey, it can come at a cost.
 When real estate prices drop, so does your equity and net worth.
 If prices make a large, sudden drop, a borrower can find themselves owing more than the house is worth, or in other words, being upside down on their mortgage.

 When real estate prices drop, rental prices will often drop too.
 This means even less income for investors who may already be struggling with losses in their property value.
 Plan ahead to avoid big losses.